Louis Philippe II, Duke of Orléans: Relationship with King Louis XVI

 Although a relative of King Louis XVI, Philippe d'Orléans never maintained a positive relationship with his cousin.
 Upon inheriting the title of Duke of Orléans, Philippe also became the Premier Prince du sang – the most important personage of the kingdom after the king's immediate family.
 Therefore, he would be next in line to the throne should the main Bourbon line die out.
 For this reason, many supposed that Philippe's goal was to take his cousin's throne.
 Philippe and the King's wife, Marie Antoinette, also detested each other.
 Marie Antoinette hated him for what she viewed as treachery, hypocrisy and selfishness, and he, in turn, scorned her for her frivolous and spendthrift lifestyle.
 The King's reluctance to grant Philippe a position in the army after the indecisive result at the Battle of Ushant is said to be another reason for Philippe's discontent with the King.

-At a meeting of parlement on 19 November, 1787, Louis XVI, as if at a lit de justice, ordered the registration of some loans which were being championed by the Archbishop Brienne.
+At a meeting of parlement on 19 November 1787, Louis XVI, as if at a lit de justice, ordered the registration of some loans which were being championed by the Archbishop Brienne.
 Philippe suddenly rose and protested that the king's action was illegal.
 Taken aback, the king awkwardly replied that it was legal because he wished it.
 The next day Philippe was exiled to the countryside by means of a royal lettre de cachet.

-One of the most astounding events occurred when Philippe took a vote in favor of Louis XVI's execution.
-He had agreed among close friends that he would vote against his execution, but surrounded by the Montagnards, a radical faction in the National Convention, he turned on his word, to the surprise of many.
-A majority (75 votes) was necessary to indict the King, and an overwhelming number of 394 votes were collected in favor of his death.
+One of the most astounding events occurred when Philippe took a vote in favor of Louis XVI's immediate execution.
+He had agreed among allies in the National Convention that he would vote against his execution, but surrounded by the Montagnards, a radical faction, he turned on this agreement, to the surprise of many.
+288 of the 721 deputies voted against death and for some other alternative, mainly some means of imprisonment or exile, with 72 of the deputies voting for the death penalty, but subject to several delaying conditions and reservations.
+The voting took a total of 36 hours.
+361 of the deputies voted for Louis's immediate execution.
+Louis was condemned to death by a majority of one vote.
 The King was especially shocked by the news, stating: "It really pains me to see that Monsieur d'Orléans, my kinsman, voted for my death."